-For those of us fortunate enough to still have grandparents with us, seeing them often just isn’t possible.
+For those of us fortunate enough to still have grandparents with us, seeing them regularly often isn’t possible.
 For most, just spending time with our grandparents on National Grandparents Day would be a treat.
 Ashanti Sullivan, manager of GHS Senior Care, knows the joy of not only seeing a grandparent weekly but knowing firsthand that her loved one is getting the care and services she needs to remain living at home and in her own community.

 Ashanti’s maternal grandmother, Eddie Parrott, participates in GHS Senior Care, an innovative program designed to provide coordinated medical care to the elderly.
 What makes GHS Senior Care unique is its utilization of the PACE (Program of All-inclusive Care for the Elderly) model.
 Designed for adults 55 or older who qualify for a nursing home level of care, PACE participants benefit from a team of providers that offer all the necessary health, medical and supportive services needed to remain in their homes and avoid more costly levels of care.
 The program has a strong wellness component and provides caregivers with much needed respite.